|

 -

 Get your feet wet in this introductory class and explore what handmade paper is all about.
 Students will have the opportunity to learn about the papermaking process from breaking down fibers to creating paper pulp, adding color to the paper pulp, and using stencils and vails to create paper samples to take home.
-Includes all materials; please bring a bag lunch; see *PAPERMAKING NOTE : the papermaking is a wet process; please dress accordingly, closed-toed & non-slip shoes shold be worn.
-Water- proof aprons are available.
-Includes materials; please bring a bag lunch
+Includes all materials.
+NOTE: Papermaking is a wet process; please dress accordingly, closed-toed & non-slip shoes should be worn.
+Water-proof aprons are available.
+Includes all materials; please bring a bag lunch.

 This class is for All Levels